Juan Vicente Gómez: Legacy

 Gómez's rule of Venezuela is a controversial period in the country's history.
-The sheer longevity of his tenure makes a detached evaluation difficult.
 Under his presidency, there was discovery of large oil fields in Venezuela.
 These oil fields would primarily be developed during his successors' tenure.
 His insistence on road construction and the creation of jobs in the then-new oil industry promoted population mobility and more frequent social contact among Venezuelans of different regions – previously a rare occurrence – which permanently rooted a sense of national unity in the country.
 He brought about the end of civil wars and political insurrections by exerting power over regional caudillos to strengthen his own power, and as a result, Venezuela became a peaceful country for several decades.
 Ironically, the elimination of the caudillo problem and the choosing of Eleazar López Contreras as his last minister of war and marine paved the way to the emergence of modern democracy; see Generation of 1928.
 He repaid all foreign and internal debt using excess reserves; his fiscal conservatism helped the country get through the Crash of 1929 and the Great Depression, and led to an increase in the value of the bolívar to the point of becoming hard currency.

 On the other hand, he is considered by some as one of the prominent examples of U.S. economic domination over Latin America.
 During his reign, most of the country's wealth ended up in the hands of Gómez and his cronies, and, according to Woddis, Wall Street.
 Indeed, at the time of his death, he was by far the richest man in the country.
 While he brought more peace and prosperity than most living Venezuelans had known, it came at the expense of democracy.
 He held basic civil liberties in disdain, and his secret police were ubiquitous.
 He also did little for public education (believing that "an ignorant people is a docile people").
 Although cordial and simple in manner and speech, his ruthless crushing of opponents through his secret police earned him the reputation of a tyrant.
 He was also accused of trying to make the country his personal fiefdom.